Revised July 10, 2015

 Subscriptions and Billing

 - We do not store any of your billing details on our servers.
-The data is encrypted and securely stored by BrainTree.
+The data is encrypted and securely stored by BrainTree, which is an independent company that provides payment processing services.
 A copy of the BrainTree security policy is available here.

-- Subscriptions are billed in advance on a monthly or yearly basis, depending on the plan you choose.
+- Subscriptions are billed in advance on a monthly or yearly basis, depending on the plan you choose and your place of residence.

 - The charges are non-refundable.

-- If you cancel your subscription, you will not be charged again, and your subscription will last until the end of the billing period.
+- If you cancel your subscription, you will not be charged again, and your subscription will last until the end of the subscription period.

 - While we are always hard at work adding rich new features and functionality to your Plex Pass subscription, in the future we may have to charge separately for some new content and/or features (e.g. for content or functionality that we license from third parties).